EdCharbeneau/FluentHtmlHelpers/Simple-talk article/Writing custom HTML Helpers for ASP.NET MVC.md

 Personally, once I have my HTML defined, I prefer to start writing a specification before I do anything else.
 Writing a specification isn’t a necessary step for creating a custom HTML helper, but it gives me a guide to how the HTML helper will function and what the desired syntax will be.
 A spec will also promote the use of semantic code, which improves discoverability for others that may be using the helper.

 Using a text file, I spec out how the helper will function and, since I will be unit testing the code, I’ll save the spec to my test project.
 There are several parameters that will be required to configure the Alert element: the text to be displayed, the style of the alert, and a close button that can be toggled.
 I’ll also be giving the Alert a default configuration that will only require that the text parameter be set.
-In addition to the elements parameters, we’ll allow HTML attributes to be passed to the helper as well (which I'll return to once we have our basic implementation up and running).
+In addition to the elements configuration, custom attributes will be configurable through the **htmlAttributes** parameter as an anonymous object.
 Each configuration of the **Alert** helper is written out in the spec so it can be followed during implementation.

-AlertHelperSpec.html

     //Given the Alert HTML Helper method